This post may contain affiliate links. Please read our disclosure policy.

 2. COOK.
 Cook prime rib for 15–20 minutes to sear, then reduce the oven temperature to 325°F.

-• Continue to roast until the internal temperature reaches 5–10 degrees less than your desired internal temperature, depending on the desired doneness (see Recipe Tips).
+• Continue to roast until the internal temperature reaches 5–10 degrees less than your desired internal temperature, depending on the desired doneness (see Cook Times below).

 3. REST.
-Loosely tent aluminum foil over the roast and allow it to rest for 10 minutes, then remove foil, carve into slices and serve.
+Loosely tent aluminum foil over the roast and allow it to rest for 10 minutes, (the internal temperature will continue to rise that final 5-10 degrees), then remove the foil, carve into slices, and serve.
 The internal temperature will continue to rise while resting, leaving you with a perfectly cooked prime rib roast.

-• The cook.
-The easiest and most precise way to cook prime rib is to use a meat thermometer, but a timer and be pretty accurate.
-Medium rare prime rib is the most popular cook.
+The easiest and most precise way to cook prime rib is to use a meat thermometer, but a timer can be pretty accurate.
+Medium-rare prime rib is the most popular cook.

 • For a quick reference total time for a medium cook at 325°F: